 For a solid mid-range option, stay at the ISO in Kapa’a, which has oceanfront rooms and a beautiful pool.

 To really treat yourself, stay in an apartment at the Wyndham Bali Hai in the resort town of Princeville.
 This beautiful resort has a lagoon-style pool and is close to one of the best beaches in Kauai, Hanalei.

-There are also numerous Airbnb properties located throughout the island, I recommend staying in Hanalei if you can swing it.
+There are also numerous Airbnb properties located throughout the island, here are my top picks for Kauai Airbnbs:

 Getting Around on Kauai

 The best way to get around Kauai is to rent a car, even if you plan to rent one for just part of your stay.

 There is a bus network on Kauai but they aren’t particularly frequent or reliable, although I caught one from the airport to Kapa’a quite easily.
 You can find the bus routes and schedules online.

 If you are just relying on buses to get around, I recommend staying in Kapa’a, which is centrally located, has a number of shops and restaurants, and a walking path between a couple of different beaches.